MemeManMemes/MCPI-Stuff/README.md

 # MCPI-Stuff
-Stuff and mods for MCPU
+Stuff and mods for MCPI